achingachris/javascript/Challenges/README.md

-# Contributing To JavaScript101
+# JavaScript Challenges

 <div align="center">
-    How to Contribute
+    The best way to learn is by practising
 </div>

 ## Table Of Content